lukaszwilisowski/domain-repository/README.md

 IDomainRepository is very similar in use to Mongoose collection or TypeORM repository.
 You can think of it as simplified, but more strictly typed version of those.

+#1.
+Make sure you have separate domain types and db models.

 ```typescript
 const carRepository: IDomainRepository<ITestCar, ITestCarAttached>;
 ```